romland/Troves/Troves.md

 **Deep Scan Grid:**
 If you don't want to tap 60 times, hit ✨ Deep Scan.
 The Vision Model analyzes the entire drawer in one go, reading printed labels and identifying the physical components in each specific slot.
 Troves then opens a "Triage" screen where you step through the results, verify the model's guess, and accept it into your inventory.

+**⚠️ Important Note on Medication:**
+Please do **NOT** use the automatic indexing, spatial mapping, or LLM-based label reading for organizing medication, drugs, or hazardous materials.
+Vision and Language models are eager servants and can easily misread dosages and labels.
+Rigorous human proof-reading is always required.

 ## 🗣️ Hardware-Aware Voice Search

 The search field supports voice dictation parsed by a custom NLP engine.
 Ask natural questions to locate things ("Find my grey jeans" or "Where is the USB to TTL converter?"), check stock ("How many BNCQ9 connectors do I have?"), or group items ("List my microcontrollers").